Comanche Crest Ranch

 County: Throckmorton County , Texas

-Property Description: The 10,298 acre Comanche Crest Ranch presents one of the best large acreage, cattle and recreational ranches in the Rolling Plains.
+Property Description: The 10,240 acre Comanche Crest Ranch presents one of the best large acreage, cattle and recreational ranches in Throckmorton County.
 Once known as the Box Springs Ranch, the ranch is a perfect square shape in one contiguous block of land; 16 sections.
 The elevation changes with a big ridge system traversing the SE portion of the ranch.
 The “Crest” on this ranch drains water in two different directions and served as a lookout location for native Americans.
 This cattle ranch is productive short grass prairie land with a strong limestone base.
-There are 5 large pastures with two interior traps that are connected with a fenced lane.
-This ranch is perfectly setup for rotational grazing with good perimeter and cross fences in place.
-There are minimal improvements other than fencing, stock tanks, 6 wildlife food plots, road system and completed brush work.
+There 5 large pastures with two interior traps that are connected with a fenced lane.
+This ranch is perfectly setup for rotational grazing with good perimeter and cross fences in place There are minimal improvements other than fencing, stock tanks, 6 wildlife food plots, road system and completed brush work.
 There are no barns or permanent homes on this property.

 Directions: From Throckmorton, take US Highway 380 west.
 Stay on Highway 380 for approximately 10 miles.
-You will drive through a flashing yellow light at the intersection with FM 222 (stay left), continue on Highway 380 and the main ranch gate will be on your left approximately 1.85 miles after the light.
-Two other landmarks you will pass are a “SMS” made out of stones on the north side of the road for the old Swenson Ranch.
-About a mile further you will see a large steel statue of a longhorn.
+You will drive through a flashing yellow light at the intersection with FM 222 (stay left), continue on Highway 380 and the main gate ranch will be on your left approximately 1.85 miles after the light.
+Two other landmarks you will pass are a “SMS” made out of stone on the north side of the road for the old Swenson Ranch and then about a mile further you will see a large steel statue of a longhorn.
 The entrance is approximately 1 mile west of the longhorn.

 Terrain: The terrain of Comanche Crest Ranch is consistent with that of the Throckmorton area and the greater eastern Rolling Plains region of Texas.
 Rolling topography of moderate slope, covered with mesquite trees make up a large portion of the ranch.
 Elevation ranges from 1,650’ above sea level at the main gate to 1,475’ at the southwest corner of the property.
 Spectacular views of surrounding West Texas country can be seen from the southeastern portion of the ranch; ridgelines, draws, and rolling terrain allow the rancher, hunter or wildlife photographer unobstructed views for miles.